 - Limited integration with other services.
 Despite Microsoft’s efforts in the cloud direction (Office 365), Excel still has a limited integration with external services and export/sharing barriers

-- Dependance on software availability and settings.
+- Dependence on software availability and settings.
 Obviously, one needs to have Excel installed and often VBA enabled to open and run the model.
 It is often difficult to understand whether the end user have managed to successfully run the model on his own computer

-- Long running time.
+- Long-running time.
 It may take up to several days to run a probabilistic sensitivity analyses (Monte-Carlo) in a complex Excel model.
 Such long run time makes it almost infeasible to explore different parametric scenarios and modify results for publication purposes

 - Too technical and hard to understand.
 Excel models have always required some basic technical knowledge to operate them, very often they are quite bulky and complex to understand without proper background and training

-eModel is the interactive economic model (budget impact model, cost-effectiveness model, optimisation model, etc.) delivered as a rich web/mobile app. eModel application allows to resolve excel limitations listed above (poor presentation, integration, sharing, speed and dependance on standalone software) and achieve absolutely different, more engaging user experience.
+eModel is the interactive health economic model (budget impact model, cost-effectiveness model, optimisation model, etc.) delivered as a rich web/mobile app. eModel application allows to resolve excel limitations listed above (poor presentation, integration, sharing, speed and dependence on standalone software) and achieve absolutely different, more engaging user experience.
 See more examples of interactive health economics models and budget impact apps on our HEOR models page

 eModels have the spirit of an app with dedicated interfaces and behaviour designed to assist the user and make modelling and results communication journey as easy and clear as possible.